 When substituting with molasses, keep in mind that there are four kinds of molasses: light, medium, dark, and blackstrap.

-Medium and dark molasses bring a robust, in-your-face flavor, and while not unpleasant, isn’t suitable in many recipes.
+Medium and dark molasses bring a robust, in-your-face flavor, and while not unpleasant, it doesn’t work for some recipes.

 Blackstrap molasses is bitter and considerably less sweet, so it’s not a good substitute for coconut sugar.